marcespie/random_run/README.md

 read the manpage for details

 Basically, this is a toy project to learn some features of C++17.
-Code is slightly over board, especially the conversion from argv into a vector of string.

-It's still useful, I have some large collections of files that I occasionally want to peruse (videos / music) in a random order, but the tools I use are not too good for that.
+It proves to be surprisingly useful to me, I have some large collections of files that I occasionally want to peruse
+(videos / music) in a random order, but the tools I use are not too good for that (between the large lists and the spaces in some names).

 For instance, mpv shuffle will replay the same file several times.